Christians grow anxious in "100 percent" Islamic Sudan

 The peaceful demonstration permitted by the government was hijacked by Islamists who first attacked the embassies and then turned the march into an anti-government protest after two people were killed in clashes with riot police.

-Since that incident, officials have tried to appease Islamists, worried about their ability to mobilize the crowds.
+Since that incident, officials have tried to appease Islamists, worried about their ability to mobilise the crowds.

 In December, Sudan's tightly-controlled press began printing accusations that foreign missionaries were planning to convert Muslims, a crime punishable by death in Sudan.

-A group of foreigners - some church sources say more than 100 people - were deported when newspapers reported a Muslim girl had been baptized.
+A group of foreigners - some church sources say more than 100 people - were deported when newspapers reported a Muslim girl had been baptised.

 Some of the deported were only loosely affiliated with churches, such as expatriates giving English lessons to children in their free time.